Communist-controlled China (1927–1949): Religious policy

-From 1928 to 1930, Party leadership in various base areas issued orders to confiscate religious properties and ban ritual activities.
-By 1931, this approach had lost support within the Party.
+From 1928 to 1930, CCP leadership in various base areas issued orders to confiscate religious properties and ban ritual activities.
+By 1931, this approach had lost support within the party.

 The constitution of the Jiangxi Soviet (which existed from 1931 to 1934), endorsed separation of church and state.

-On the Long March, the Party required Red Army soldiers to respect the religions of ethnic groups.
+On the Long March, the CCP required Red Army soldiers to respect the religions of ethnic groups.

-In Yan'an, the Party's religious policy moved back and forth between more restrictive approaches and more pragmatic or accommodating approaches.
-As part of the United Front against the Japanese invasion, the Party adopted tolerant religious policies, particularly with regard to ethnic minority religions and foreign religions.
+In Yan'an, the CCP's religious policy moved back and forth between more restrictive approaches and more pragmatic or accommodating approaches.
+As part of the United Front against the Japanese invasion, the CCP adopted tolerant religious policies, particularly with regard to ethnic minority religions and foreign religions.

-In early 1940, Mao contended that the Party could work with some religious people in political action but that it could not approve for their religious doctrines.
+In early 1940, Mao contended that the CCP could work with some religious people in political action but that it could not approve for their religious doctrines.
 Hu Qiaomu's "The Anti-Superstition Outline," a 1940 article, described religion and superstition as the antithesis of science and a tool of class exploitation.
 Hu distinguished between ritual masters and the masses; the power of the former should be defeated, while the latter should be educated and not alienated.

-The Party's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
+The CCP's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
 The campaign sought to eliminate shamanic ritual practices, reform shamans into productive workers, and to promote public health and hygiene.

 Communications

-Stencil mimeograph was in widespread use among base area Party and government agencies, newspapers, and army political departments.
+Stencil mimeograph was in widespread use in CCP-controlled governing bodies, newspapers, and army political departments.

+Model workers

+The CCP promoted the ideals of model workers in the border regions.
+This discourse sought to change popular attitudes toward physical laborer from "suffering" to "glory" through emulation of "labor heroes".
+It sought to frame labor as central to building personal dignity, prosperity in the family, social recognition, and the development of the state.

+Beginning in 1943, the CCP publicized the efforts of female model workers in agriculture.

+Other cultural issues

+In opposition to traditional arranged marriage customs, the laws of the Jiangxi Soviet protected freely chosen marriage.
+These laws became a model for marriage laws in other CCP-governed areas.
+Marriage regulations included the requirement that marriage be "made by both partners freely, independently, and voluntarily" and abolished practices like child brides and early-age marriages, arranged marriages, concubinage, bride-buying, and wife-selling.